My Favorite Acids in Skincare Products

 Avene retrinal 0.1 intensive cream-Avène Retinal 0.1 Intensive Cream visibly reduces the appearance of wrinkles to shave years off of your appearance.
 Ideal for these Skin Types: Oily Skin, Dry Skin, Combination Skin, Normal Skin, Sensitive Skin, Mature Skin, Acne-Prone Skin.

-Retinol Restart Rejuvenation Serum delivers the maximum concentration of 5% retinol in a serum to influence collagen and speed skin renewal to diminish the appearance of fine lines, acne, wrinkles, and hyperpigmentation. deal for all skin types, particularly those with aging or mature skin.
+Glymed Plus Retinol Restart Rejuvenation Serum delivers the maximum concentration of 5% retinol in a serum to influence collagen and speed skin renewal to help minimize the appearance of fine lines, acne, wrinkles, and hyperpigmentation.
+Ideal for all skin types, particularly those with aging or mature skin.

 Hyaluronic acid is commonly used as a humectant in many moisturizers.
 According to Today.com, “Hyaluronic acid is a substance produced naturally by the skin.
 It’s a humectant, which means it can absorb and retain water — kind of like a molecular sponge.”
 Here is some of the benefits hyaluronic can do have for your skin: